 We have tried and tested numerous different steps and strategies for how we prep skis that have just been ground.
 With an overall goal of; clean, fast, and durable ski bases we have landed on a process that we have found leads to the best performance out of your newly stoneground skis.
-The process is designed to get the best wax adhesion out your fresh base material and bring the base consistency back to what most of us are accustomed to with seasoned skis that have been waxed and skied repeatedly.
+A clean ski/structure means a fast ski and this process is meant to set you up with the best structure in order to keep it cleaner for longer.

 Pioneer Midwest steps post grinding:

-After a ski is ground here the first step is to clean out the structure before we start applying wax back onto the ski.
-We use Swix glide cleaner as the very first step in the process after the skis get any leftover emulsion(grind water) wiped off of them.
+We use Swix glide cleaner as the very first step in the process after the skis are done to clean out the structure before we start applying wax back onto the ski.
 We have found that the Swix glide specific cleaner does the best job of pulling any leftover base material out of the newly cut structure.
 We use this cleaner and a fine steel brush in a multi-step process of cleaning and brushing before we put any wax onto the ski.

-Once the skis run their cycle and cool, we take the hotbox wax off the ski by scraping, rotobrushing and then cleaning again.
+Once the skis run their cycle and cool, we take the hotbox wax off the ski by scraping and cleaning repeatedly.
 This time around we use Rex Glide Cleaner to get any remaining warm wax out of the structure and set up the base for hardening.
 (Rex’s glide cleaner has a hard paraffin in it which doesn't strip the ski and leave it dry like Swix’s if you are looking for less abrasive cleaning.)
-We wipe on cleaner, let it sit, then brush it out with a steel brush a few times in order to clean out any soft wax that will slow the skis down.
-A clean ski/structure means a fast ski and this process is meant to set you up with the best structure in order to keep it cleaner for longer.

 Lastly, our hardening process is an application of harder wax to make sure you don’t damage the structure when waxing or skiing on them.
 It uses a very hard wax from Tazzari with a low melting point mixed with a hard green wax that we roll onto the skis and iron in.
 We iron this in 3 times to heat/cool the base and get the most out of the hardener application.